 What do attacks look like?
 Real examples from US companies

-While BEC scams, phishing, and spoofing appear to be fairly elementary, there are many major corporations who have fallen victims to these socially-engineered scams.
+While BEC scams, phishing, and spoofing appear to be fairly elementary, there are many major corporations that have fallen victim to these socially-engineered scams.
 These incidents demonstrate why it’s important for businesses of any type to set hyper-vigilant standards among their employees for link clicking and communications.

 Google and Facebook